Adolescence to Young Adult/Secondary Education

 Students apply for admission into the Professional Year (methods and student teaching) one semester in advance, on the first Thursday of each semester for the following semester.
 Criteria for admission into methods include: "C" or better in EDHD 2010; GSW 1120; COMM 1020; EDFI 3030; EDIS 2310; EDTL 2300 and 3700; and either EDTL 2710, 2741/2742, 2750, or 2760.
 Students must also have a 2.8 overall GPA and a 2.8 GPA in the major.
 Finally, students must successfully pass the Praxis II content exam(s) prior to being admitted into the Methods Block.
 Methods Block (semester one) includes: EDTL 4180, 4200, 4670, 47xx (4710, 4740, 4750, OR 4760), and EDFI 4020.
 For ILA majors, EDTL 3430 must also be completed.
 Students must complete all five courses with a "C" or better AND maintain a 2.8 GPA in the major and a 2.8 overall GPA to be admitted into student teaching.
 Student teaching consists of EDTL 4970 and one of the following: EDTL 4810, 4840, 4850, or 4860.

-Integrated Social Studies (61 hours) - Spring 2015 course requirements
+Integrated Social Studies (61 hours) - Summer 2015 course requirements

-Integrated Sciences (77 hours) - Spring 2015 course requirements
+Integrated Sciences (77 hours) - Summer 2015 course requirements

-Single Field Sciences (Earth Sciences, Life Sciences, Phycial Sciences-Chemistry, Physical Sciences-Physics) (53 - 58 hours) - Spring 2015 course requirements
+Single Field Sciences (Earth Sciences, Life Sciences, Phycial Sciences-Chemistry, Physical Sciences-Physics) (53 - 58 hours) - Summer 2015 course requirements